menu

 Fairmont City is a very small village located in the state of Illinois.
 With a population of 2,174 people and just one neighborhood, Fairmont City is the 554th largest community in Illinois.

-When you are in Fairmont City, you'll notice that it is more blue-collar than most other communities in America.
-41.85% of Fairmont City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fairmont City is a blue-collar town, with 41.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fairmont City is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fairmont City who work in office and administrative support (12.50%), maintenance occupations (10.98%), and business and financial occupations (8.04%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.06% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Fairmont City telecommute to their jobs.
+Overall, about 9.06% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Fairmont City, just 12.55% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.